Care in action.

 • Offer knowledge as a guest speaker at our on-campus school, the Mae Olson Education Center (volunteers will be with CHC staff)

-• Host a fundraiser or drive
+• Host a fundraiser or drive.
+Here is our current Wishlist for drive ideas.

 Let’s get connected.